rexresearch

 [0022] In one embodiment, the creation of subatomic and

-charge-less particles is caused by the discharge of an erratically
+charge-less particles is caused by the discharge of an

-operating magnetron that generates a plasma preferably in a
+erratically operating magnetron that generates a plasma

-charge-less subatomic particles on radio waves, microwaves,
+of these charge-less subatomic particles on radio waves,

-acoustic waves and/or photons.
-The magnetron preferably induces
+microwaves, acoustic waves and/or photons.
+The magnetron

-generation systems.
-That is, the plasma preferably first forms in
+other electromagnetic generation systems.
+That is, the plasma

-the Z direction above the magnetron emitter and then expands in
+preferably first forms in the Z direction above the magnetron

-the X and Y plane, preferably symmetrically until it expands to
+emitter and then expands in the X and Y plane, preferably

-near ARC fault whereby some of the plasma field is bleed off and
+the plasma field is bleed off and the plasma contracts such that

-the plasma contracts such that the plasma repeatedly expands and
+the plasma repeatedly expands and contracts such that an

-contracts such that an oscillating plasma is formed.
+oscillating plasma is formed.

 [0023] The foregoing summary, as well as a brief description of